Labour demands energy price cap freeze amid rising cost of living

 “You’ve got Boris and his chancellor who have been on holiday, and then you’ve got the two leadership candidates on the campaign trail.

-“What’s happening at the centre of Government is there is a vacuum and it’s got to be filled immediately if we’re going to protect people by October.”
+“What’s happening at the centre of government is there is a vacuum and it’s got to be filled immediately if we’re going to protect people by October.”

 Register for free to continue reading